 the first floor had black paint all over.
 The redecoration included an extensive painting job and

 some new walls.

 The studio fellowship was called Stasjon K, from the old fire station.
 It was quite a

 ceilings.
-There weren`t space for all, and for some of the artists the rooms was not suitable
+There weren`t space for all, and for some of the artists the rooms were not suitable

-to work in and they had to find something else.
+to work in, so they had to find something else.
 But it had good room temperature, and it

 was easier to concentrate about the work when all had their own room.
 Those who

 moved in had to somehow adjust their work after the size of the room.
 Even if it wasn`t

 spacheous, there still were produced adornments for public buildings, schools,

 kinder gardens, nursing homes and so on.
 Exhibitions was held, and tours for groups